ian-bda/NITR_HMMER_SMART_Database/README.md

 # Find NITR domains (optional)

-Now that I had a tsv file of all the IG domains found in my scaffolds, I wanted to know which ones were NITRs.
+Now that I had a csv file of all the IG domains found in my scaffolds, I wanted to know which ones were NITRs.
 To do this I:

 1. Grabbed protein sequences using Parse_HMMER_out.py --> ig_to_blast.fa
 2. Created blast database from zebrafish protein assembly fasta file found here: https://www.ncbi.nlm.nih.gov/datasets/taxonomy/7955/ and blastp against ig_to_blast.fa